juju/docs/src/en/charms-storage.md

 juju deploy ceph-osd --storage osd-devices=3,100G --storage osd-journals=10G
 ```

-See the [Ceph OSD charm][ceph-charm]) used above.
+See the [Ceph OSD charm][ceph-charm] used above.

 ### Storage pools

-Use the `juju storage-pools` command to list the predefined storage pools, and
+Use the `juju storage-pools` command to list the predefined storage pools as
-any custom ones that may have been created with the `juju create-storage-pool`
+well as any custom ones that may have been created with the `juju
-command:
+create-storage-pool` command:

 ```bash
 juju storage-pools